alleycaaat/frontend-mentor/interactive-comments/README.md

-# Frontend Mentor - Job listings with filtering solution
+# Frontend Mentor - Interactive comments section solution

-This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
+This is a solution to the [Interactive comments section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-comments-section-iG1RugEG9).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents